OneCrazyCoder/MMOGamepadOverlay/README.md

 If you'd like a simpler user guide for just playing a supported MMO with the app using a default included control scheme, try this video (click the image to play):

 [![MMOGO Video User Guide](http://img.youtube.com/vi/dGfhbFy53Rk/0.jpg)](http://www.youtube.com/watch?v=dGfhbFy53Rk "MMO Gamepad Overlay User Guide")

-**IMPORTANT NOTE:** Be aware that some games, (notably "Monsters & Memories" pre-alpha tests as of this writing) may actually respond to gamepad input already and thus interfere with this app (and any other similar apps) by performing undesired actions when you press a button that you've assigned to do something else.
-You can use a utility called [HidHide](https://github.com/nefarius/HidHide) to fix this by preventing the game from detecting your controller.
-More details about this problem and using HidHide to fix it are given in the above video.
-Windows 10+ itself may also respond to gamepad input in undesired ways, which you can disable via your system registry by setting ``
-HKLM\Software\Microsoft\Input\Settings\ControllerProcessor\ControllerToVKMapping\Enabled`` to 0 as explained [here](https://github.com/microsoft/microsoft-ui-xaml/issues/1495#issuecomment-745586048), if you want to also navigate Windows with your gamepad while the app is active.

 ## Profile Setup